avijitbhuin21/Cerebras.ai_API_With_Cookie/README.md

 # Using the Llama 3.1-70B model
 llm_client = Cerebras_with_Cookie(cookie_path='/your/path/to/cookies.json', model='llama3.1-70b')
-response = llm_client.ask('''Generate 5 diseases in the following JSON format:
+response = llm_client.ask("""Generate 5 diseases in the following JSON format:

 '''json
 {